Morgul/omega-models/Readme.md

 # Omega Models

-A much more sane nodejs ORM that doesn't suck.
-Intended for use with the omega web framework, but not required.
+An elegant ORM solution for node.js.
+Intended to be used with the omega web framework, but not required.

 ## Status